 The itinerary continues with the morning dedicated to other treasures of the forest: porcini mushrooms, cockerels, blackthorns, truffles ...
 Don't think about finding directions on where to go and pick mushrooms, it is one of the most secret secrets of the valley.

-But we can assure you that the slopes of Monte Còmero, between Selvapiana and the lakes (Lago Pontini, Lago Lungo, Lago Acquapartita) are the hunting ground for many local mushroom makers or truffle hunters: go out early in the morning, with the lagotto dog at your side, the basket. wicker ordinance and lots of goodwill and patience can be a very rewarding experience.
+But we can assure you that the slopes of Monte Còmero, between Selvapiana and the lakes (Lago Pontini, Lago Lungo, Lago Acquapartita) are the hunting ground for many local mushroom pickers or truffle hunters: go out early in the morning, with the lagotto dog at your side, the classic wicker basket, and with lots of goodwill and patience it can be a very rewarding experience.

-Bagno di Romagna is a millenary village, Orange Flag of Touring, famous for its thermal waters since Roman times, gateway to the Casentinesi Forests Park, temple of slow living: with its buildings designed by the long Florentine domination and unique attractions like the Path of the Gnomes, here you can breathe the nature of an Apennine village suspended between two lands.
+Bagno di Romagna is a millenary village, Orange Flag of Touring, famous for its thermal waters since Roman times, gateway to the Casentinesi Forests Park, temple of slow living: with its buildings designed by the long Florentine domination and unique attractions like the Path of the Gnomes or Wellness Woods, here you can breathe the nature of an Apennine village suspended between two lands.

-The itinerary obviously ends at the table: in the area there are at least fifty restaurants, including traditional taverns and starred restaurants, which offer the best of Tuscan-Romagna cuisine: from tortelli alla lastra stuffed with potatoes or herbs, to the excellent Meat of the Romagnola breed raised outdoors on the neighboring pastures, from croutons with mushrooms to stuffed pasta seasoned with truffles: a menu to make you lick your lips.
+The itinerary obviously ends at the table: in the area there are at least fifty restaurants, including traditional taverns and starred restaurants, which offer the best of Tuscan-Romagna cuisine: from tortelli alla lastra stuffed with potatoes or herbs, to the excellent meat of the Romagnola pig breed raised outdoors in the neighboring pastures, from croutons with mushrooms to stuffed pasta seasoned with truffles: a menu to make you lick your lips.